awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 1. Choose **Save** to save your updated code\.

-1. In the **Actions** drop\-down list, choose **Publish new version**\.

-   When you edit a Lambda function, you work with the $LATEST version\.
-But you can’t add a CloudFront trigger for the $LATEST version, so you must publish a new numbered version of the function, and then add the trigger\.

-## Step 4: Add a CloudFront Trigger that Runs the Function<a name="lambda-edge-how-it-works-tutorial-add-trigger"></a>
+## Step 4: Add a CloudFront Trigger to Run the Function<a name="lambda-edge-how-it-works-tutorial-add-trigger"></a>

-Now that you have a Lambda function to update security headers, you create a CloudFront trigger that runs your function to add the headers in any response that CloudFront receives from the origin for your distribution\.
+Now that you have a Lambda function to update security headers, configure the CloudFront trigger to run your function to add the headers in any response that CloudFront receives from the origin for your distribution\. <a name="lambda-edge-how-it-works-tutorial-add-trigger-proc"></a>

-**Tip**
-Make sure that you're working in a numbered version for your function\.
-If you left the console and then came back and opened your function again, your version will be $LATEST—even if you previously published a new version\.
-To open a version that you can add a trigger to, do the following:
-Choose **Qualifiers**\.
-Choose the **Versions** tab, and then choose a version that isn't $LATEST, such as **1**\.

-![\[Drop-down option to choose a numbered version for a function in the Lambda console.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-after-choose-qualifiers-and-versions.png)<a name="lambda-edge-how-it-works-tutorial-add-trigger-proc"></a>

-**To create a CloudFront trigger for your function**
+**To configure the CloudFront trigger for your function**

-1. Under **Add triggers**, choose **CloudFront**\.
+1. Choose the CloudFront box to highlight it\.

+1. Below, in the **Configure triggers** section, choose **Deploy to Lambda@Edge** to open a page where you can define the trigger, and then deploy it\.
+![\[Lambda console page where you have the option to go configure and deploy a CloudFront trigger.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-configure-triggers.png)

-1. Under **Configure triggers**, enter the following information:
+1. On the **Deploy to Lambda@Edge** page, under **Configure CloudFront trigger**, enter the following information:
 **Distribution**
 The CloudFront distribution ID to associate with your function\.
 In the drop\-down list, choose the distribution ID\.
 **Cache behavior**
 The cache behavior to use with the trigger\.
 For this example, leave the value set to \*, which applies your distribution's default cache behavior to all requests\.
 For more information, see [Cache Behavior Settings](distribution-web-values-specify.md#DownloadDistValuesCacheBehavior) in the [Values That You Specify When You Create or Update a Distribution](distribution-web-values-specify.md) topic\.
 **CloudFront event**
 The trigger that specifies when your function will run\.
 We want the security headers function to run whenever CloudFront returns a response from the origin\.
 So in the drop\-down list, choose **Origin response**\.
 For more information, see [Adding Triggers for a Lambda@Edge Function](lambda-edge-add-triggers.md)\.
-**Enable trigger and replicate**
+**\(Optional\) Include body**
+Select this check box if you want to access the request body in your function, for viewer request or origin request events\.
+For more information, see [Accessing the Request Body by Choosing the Include Body Option](lambda-include-body-access.md)\.
+![\[Lambda console page where you can add code or triggers for a function.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-configure-trigger-dialog.png)

+1. Under **Confirm deploy to Lambda@Edge**, select the check box to acknowledge that the trigger will be deployed and run your function in all AWS Regions\.

-Select this check box to add the trigger and replicate the function to AWS locations worldwide\.
+1. Choose **Deploy** to add the trigger and replicate the function to AWS Regions worldwide\.

-1. Choose **Add**, and then choose **Save**\.
-![\[A CloudFront trigger has been added to the function in the Lambda console.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-after-trigger-added.png)

 1. Wait for the function to replicate\.
 This typically takes a few minutes but can take up to 15 minutes\.